bloxbean/devkit-hackathon-demo/README.md

 ### Lucid Evolution Examples

-The Lucid Evolution folder contains examples using Lucid library:
+The Lucid Evolution folder contains examples using Lucid Evolution library:

 1. Navigate to the lucid-evo folder:
    ```bash